btfranklin/Aesthete/README.md

 - Data objects to ease the process of working with sections of paths that need to be independently stored, modified, or repeated (`Pathlet`)
 - Various extensions to standard datatypes to enhance their functionality

-## Playgrounds

-In the [Playgrounds folder](https://github.com/dunesailer/Aesthete/tree/master/Playgrounds), you will find examples of how to use some of the features of `Aesthete`.

 ## License

 `Aesthete` was written by B.T.
 Franklin ([@btfranklin](https://github.com/btfranklin)) from 2019 onward and is licensed under the [MIT](https://opensource.org/licenses/MIT) license.
 See [LICENSE.md](LICENSE.md).